Proposed Sale of 0.32 acres of Upper Newport Bay Nature Preserve as of May 2021:

 Petition being circulated; Supervisors’ May 11 vote CANCELED — Thank you to all who objected!

-Latest news: In a memo dated May 6, Orange County’s Chief Executive Officer has deleted from the Board of Supervisors’ May 11, 2021, agenda the matter originally scheduled as Item 46 — to consider completing the sale to the abutting homeowner of 0.32 acres of Upper Newport Bay Nature Preserve land that the County has allowed the homeowner to privately fence in for the last 30 years.
+Prior to that, in a memo dated May 6, Orange County’s Chief Executive Officer deleted from the Board of Supervisors’ May 11, 2021, agenda the matter originally scheduled as Item 46 — to consider completing the sale to the abutting homeowner of 0.32 acres of Upper Newport Bay Nature Preserve land that the County has allowed the homeowner to privately fence in for the last 30 years.
 A May 7 newsletter from Supervisor Foley says OC Parks will work to “revoke” the private fencing on public land.
 SPON had written to the Board of Supervisors expressing its concerns (see also our Letter to the Editor).
 Separately, a petition objecting to the sale (available below) was being circulated, and received many more than the 200 signatures of registered Orange County voters needed to block the sale.
+The circulators reportedly delivered 1,226 petitions to the Board prior to the meeting and an unknown number more were sent directly to them.

 What you can do: